JGarval/MEAN-CMS/README.md

-# MEAN-CMS
+# NODE-CMS
-Build your own CMS with MEAN Stack.
+Build your own CMS with NODE.